Nicolas-Colombier/SquadSDM/README.md

 ## Overview

-**SSDM** is a Discord bot adapted to manage your LinuxGSM Squad server.
+**SSDM** is a Discord bot adapted to manage your LinuxGSM Squad servers.

 It provides essential features like:

 - Start/Stop/Restart server
 - Update server
-- Get server status
+- Get server details
-- Manage server configuration
+- Manage multiple server configuration
 - Install/Update/Delete mods
+- Limit the usage to specific discord channels
+- Limit the usage to specific discord roles
+- Manage multiple servers that have independent permissions

-If you need help, contact me on Discord : **nom4de**
+If you need help or you want to share an idea for this bot, contact me on Discord : **nom4de**

 <br>